harilvfs/archscript/README.md

 <h3>🔠 Install Fonts</h3>

-<p>Enhance your terminal with a variety of fonts.
-Execute these commands to get started:</p>
+<strong>*Enhance your terminal with a variety of fonts.
+Execute these commands to get started* </strong>

 ```shell
 git clone https://github.com/aayushx402/LinScript